How to Prevent Eyelashes From Falling OutAugust 25, 2022

 Eyelash loss is real.
-Whether you lose a few lashes here and there when taking off your makeup, or just had your extensions removed, lash loss is super common.
-We tapped Skincare.com consultant and NYC-based board-certified dermatologist Dr. Joshua Zeichner to explain why it could happen and give us some tips to help lessen lash loss.
+Whether you lose a few lashes here and there when taking off your makeup or just had your eyelash extensions removed, lash loss is super common.
+We tapped Skincare.com consultant and NYC-based board-certified dermatologist Dr. Joshua Zeichner to explain why it could happen and give us some tips to help reduce lash loss.
 Here’s what he had to say.

 What Are the Main Causes of Eyelash Loss?

-What Can You Do to Help Lessen Lash Loss When Removing Makeup?
+What Can You Do to Help Reduce Lash Loss When Removing Makeup?

 There are also a variety of serums on the market that can help.
 “Many contain conditioning ingredients to hydrate the current lash,” says Dr. Zeichner.
-The L’Oréal Paris Lash Serum Solution, for example, conditions and cares for lashes with its formula made with glycerin, pro-vitamin B5 and hyaluronic acid.
-After using it two times a day for four weeks, seven out of ten women saw less lash loss during makeup removal and had denser, thicker-looking lashes.
-Or try the Lancôme Cils Booster Lash Revitalizing Serum.
-It nourishes damaged and over-processed lashes with an amino acid-infused formula.
+The L’Oréal Paris Lash Serum Solution, for example, conditions and cares for lashes with a formula made with glycerin, pro-vitamin B5 and hyaluronic acid.
+After using it two times a day for four weeks, seven out of ten people saw less lash loss during makeup removal and had denser, thicker-looking lashes.
+Another option is the Maybelline Lash Sensational Boosting Eyelash Serum, which nourishes damaged and over-processed lashes with a pro-vitamin B conditioning complex.